JesperMjornman/WinampLyrics/README.md

 Simple plugin for displaying a new window containing lyrics fetched from online sources.
 Only tested for modern skin and might not work for any other skin.

+To use you either compile the dll or copy the files contained in the ```plugin-dlls/``` folder into your Winamp plugins folder.

 Supports:
  * Fetching lyrics from online sources
  * Displaying lyrics in child window